Why I Built a Local-First AI Chatbot

 After some experimentation, I landed on React Router for client-side routing and data loading, paired with Dexie.js for local data storage.
 Beyond the privacy benefits, this approach unlocked near-instant navigation speeds throughout the app.
 Most navigations work offline too!

-The end result is an extremely fast, private AI chatbot.
+The end result is a fast, private AI chatbot.
 No collection of your conversations.
 No human review.
 No training on your data.
-And no tracking for targeted ads.
+No user profiling.
+No targeted ads.

-LastChat is a self-funded project with no pressure to grow or monetize.
-It will remain a straightforward, privacy-first experience—the kind my wife and I were looking for.
+LastChat is self-funded with no pressure to grow or monetize - a straightforward, privacy-first experience.
 I hope you find it useful too!

 1